 Yep!
 There are three main types of solar inverters; stand alone inverters, grid-tie inverters and battery back up inverters.

 Stand alone inverters are a type of solar inverter designed for systems that are typically isolated.
-This includes remote stand-alone applications or off-grid power systems with battery backup – and is utilised when the inverter draws its DC power from batteries charged by PV solar and converts it to AC power.
+Typically, this is for a power system that is off-grid and presumably has a battery.
+A stand alone inverter draws its DC power from solar batteries and converts it to AC power.
 Usually these do not interface in any way with the utility grid, meaning that it does not require anti-islanding protection.

 There are many different sizes available for solar inverters.
 The size required is dependent on the size of the solar panels installed.
 For example, a 5.0kW solar power system would require a solar inverter of similar or larger capacity.
-In general, as a minimum, the inverter needs to be able to handle the maximum power that your solar power system can generate.
-Physically, grid connected inverters come in a variety of shapes, sizes and weight.
+At it's most basic level, an inverter must be equipped to manage the maximum amount of power a solar system could feasibly generate.
+Aesthetically, solar inverters can all look very different and are available in a wide array of sizes.
 The smallest solar inverters are around the size of a business suitcase, while the bigger inverters are more like a large overseas travel bag.

 Some inverters also give you basic monitoring functionalities, however these capabilities are fairly limited.
-Most inverters have display lights indicating whether the unit is on, off or in standby.
-They can also have displays that indicate the amount of energy (kilowatt hours) you have produced in the past 24 hours and the amount of electricity (kilowatt hours) you have produced since the unit was installed.
+The majority of inverters provide a display light, letting you know that status of the unit (on, off or standby).
+They can also have displays that indicate the amount of energy (kilowatt hours) you have produced in the past 24 hours and the amount of electricity (kilowatt hours) produced in total.
 To access this information you unfortunately have to physically inspect the unit.

 To see exactly what solar power you’re using, and when you’re using it, an intelligent energy management system will grant you remote monitoring and is set up to help you get the most out of your solar power system.